wichmann-lab/python-psignifit/docs/how_to/How-to-Change-the-Threshold-Percent-Correct.rst

 How to: Change the Threshold Percent Correct
 ============================================

+Psignifit usually defines the threshold as the point where the unscaled sigmoid is 0.5, i.e. half-way up its range.
+Sometimes one wants to calculate thresholds for another percent correct level.
+To do so psignifit has an entry of the options struct:

 Changing the percent correct defining the threshold works as it does in MATLAB, see
 `here <https://github.com/wichmann-lab/psignifit/wiki/How-to-Change-the-Threshold-Percent-Correct>`__.